OliverKillane/emDB/crates/enumtrait/README.md

 I hope such a feature (e.g. crate local macro persistent state, message passing between macros, etc ) is implemented, but in the meantime, we have this.

-*Rust macro invocations are independent.* However, macro definitions are ordered.
+*Rust macro invocations are independent.* However, [macro definitions are ordered](https://rustc-dev-guide.rust-lang.org/macro-expansion.html#the-macro-definition-hierarchy)!.
 We can use changing macro definitions to force an ordered invocation of other macros.

 *See [Little Book of Rust macros > Callbacks](https://veykril.github.io/tlborm/decl-macros/patterns/callbacks.html)*